 Children's safety and welfare is paramount.
 We create a safe and secure environment and provide a curriculum which teaches children how to be safe, make choices and assess risks.
-We have stringent safeguarding policies and procedures in place which also includes the implementation of the Prevent policy to ensure children's safety.
+We have a stringent safeguarding policy and procedures in place which also includes the implementation of the Prevent agenda to ensure children's safety.